 "I think the thing that strikes us all most is that NSL seem to have a profound lack of understanding of the fact they're transporting patients," said one driver.

-"Some of them are very elderly and may be suffering from dementia, which makes them very vulnerable."'Had to complain'
+"Some of them are very elderly and may be suffering from dementia, which makes them very vulnerable."

 Another driver said he was late for patient collections every day.